Kielx/next-blog/projects/TerminalPortfolio.md

 Perhaps it is not the simplest or the most optimal solution.
 Sendgrid offers 100 free e-mails a day and a simple API - that's a fact, but by creating this form I learned how some cloud technologies work, and at the same time I was able to maintain (at least to some extent) independence from paid, external APIs.

-## Conclusions
+## Summary

-Finally, I am very pleased with the effect I have achieved.
+I am very pleased with the effect I have achieved.
 The project even got a few stars on GitHub, which leads me to believe that I managed to achieve my goals.

 If you haven't done it yet, check out [Portfolio live](https://www.pantak.net) and take a look at [GitHub code](https://github.com/kielx/terminal-portfolio).
 There you will also find instructions on how to clone a project if you want to get inspiration when creating your own project based on this website.